adamovsky/scaffold/CONTRIBUTING.md

 -   Anything layout related should use CSS grids.
 -   Use `px` measuring unit by default.
 -   Do not mix different measuring units
+-   Never ever use `!important` (instead learn about CSS specificity).

 ## Javascript